 July was spent in residence at Storm King Arts Center.
 We (my family accompanied me) were thoroughly spoilt by the hospitality extended to us.
 Here, through introductions and recommendations by the President, Director and staff, research was conducted into the geomorphology, social history, flora and fauna and relevant matters in the area.
-A relationship was developed between representatives of the descendants of the Indigenous People of the area, the Lenape (len-NAH-pay) Delaware – first making contact with them prior to our arrival in USA.
+A relationship was developed between representatives of the descendants of the Indigenous People of the area, the Lenape (len-NAH-pay) Delaware – first making contact with representatives prior to our arrival in USA.

 At the time of European contact in the 16th and 17th centuries the Lenape Delaware had inhabited the area around and between the Delaware and lower Hudson Rivers including Manhattan Island.
 Over the next centuries they suffered serious population loss and disempowerment from the impacts of European colonisation.
 Finally most were forcibly removed to reside in the state of Oklahoma.
 Another example of many terrible legacies exacted against Indian Tribes by the colonists which are yet to be seriously addressed.